Legally Blonde: The Musical: The Search for Elle Woods: Episode summaries

-After a grueling vocal workshop on spin bikes to test the contestants' stamina, Cassie S. isolates herself from the other girls by complaining to the judges that the other contestants failed to give their all during her rehearsals.
+After a grueling vocal workshop on spin bikes to test the contestants' stamina, Silva isolates herself from the other contestants by complaining to the judges that the other contestants failed to give their all during her rehearsals.
 The episode also focused on the song "Omigod You Guys".
 The prize was a manicure and pedicure with Orfeh (who played Paulette in the musical), won by Zakrin and shared with Silva.